Secured just under US$500 million for a Mexican food group in a claim against Venezuela and settled disputes under the Bangladesh Accord

 - Depth and Quality.
 Covington is known for its deep, highly skilled, and unusually experienced bench of multilingual, multi-qualified lawyers.
 From top to bottom, we offer uniformly high quality.

 - Strategy With Results.
 We are regularly called upon to serve as lead counsel in some of the world’s most complex and high-profile arbitration matters.
-Over the past three years, we have obtained awards valued at over $5 billion and defeated claims worth hundreds of millions of dollars.
+We have obtained awards valued at over $5 billion and defeated claims worth hundreds of millions of dollars.
 We excel in the application of thorough analysis and creative strategic thinking to difficult cases, attention to detail, and a commitment to practical, business-minded lawyering.

 - Inter-Disciplinary Expertise.
 Our case teams combine first-rate advocates, who are known for their “stand up” skills and credibility before tribunals, with leading lawyers in the substantive fields at issue and former high-ranking diplomats and trade specialists — a reflection of our firm’s breadth of expertise and our team-oriented culture.